 At first, this news might seem a bit alarming.
-Look at the word zmartwychwstanie and you probably feel your heart rate pick up.
+Looking at the word zmartwychwstanie, you might feel your heart rate pick up.
 Polish, like other Slavic languages, is notorious for its love of consonant clusters.
 So do we really pronounce all of these letters?
 Oh yes, we do: [sma-rtvih-vsta-nie].
 Easy!
 Zmartwychwstanie (literally “getting-up-from-the-dead”) is the Polish word for resurrection, which you might hear surprisingly frequently in the intensely Catholic country.

 Unlike English (which is not phonetic and difficult to pronounce for learners), Polish words are always spelled and pronounced the same way.
 Once you learn which letters stand for which sounds, you will basically always know how to pronounce a new word when you see it — you will only need to put all of the sounds together.

-This gets even easier once you realize that quite a few sounds are spelled with two letters: Cz, sz, rz, dż and ch are pronounced simply as [ch], [sh], [like the S in ‘pleasure’], [j] and [h], respectively.
+This gets even easier once you realize that quite a few sounds are spelled with two letters: Cz, sz, rz, dż and ch are pronounced simply as [ch], [sh], [like the “s” in “pleasure”], [j] and [h], respectively.
 As soon as you know this tip, “Chrząszcz brzmi w trzcinie w Szczebrzeszynie” doesn’t seem as scary anymore, does it?
 Also, the name “Anna” is pronounced [An-na], not [An-a].
-When you see a double consonant in Polish, you always say the consonant twice.
+When you see a double consonant in Polish, you have to say the consonant twice.

 I’ll admit it now: Polish grammar can be quite daunting.
 If you wanted to describe Polish grammar in one sentence, you could say “Everything just keeps changing the endings,” and you would not be far from the truth.

-If you are not a fan of memorizing grammar tables, which I totally understand, try to focus on learning full sentences and expressions instead.
+If you are not a fan of memorizing grammar tables — which I totally understand — try to focus on learning full sentences and expressions instead.
 The weirder or more absurd the examples, the higher the chance that you will actually remember them (see what I did with the capybara?).
-Also, repeating them out loud will help you memorize them faster.
+Also, repeating the sentences out loud will help you memorize them faster.
 Instead of reviewing vocabulary in a library, try to go out for a walk with a list of words and sentences and say them aloud.

 On a positive note: It could have been worse!
-Finnish and Hungarian have much more complex case systems, so if you don’t enjoy learning Polish grammar, I strongly advise you to stay away from those two.
+Finnish and Hungarian have much more complex case systems.
+If you don’t enjoy learning Polish grammar, I strongly advise you to stay away from those two.

-When practicing your Polish pronunciation, you should pay special attention to the letters with an additional accent on top, as those are among the most difficult ones for English native speakers to learn and pronounce.
+When practicing your Polish pronunciation, you should pay special attention to the letters with an additional accent on top.
+Those are among the most difficult ones for English native speakers to learn and pronounce.
 Cześć.
 Jeść. Źródło.
 Dźwięk.